dartmouth-cs52-16x/16X-git-map/README.md

 1. `commit`
 1. `merge`
   - Alternatively, `rebase`

 ## How To Proceed
-Each of the following sections will have sections titled **APP** or **CLI**.
+Each of the following sections will have sections titled **APP** or **CLI (Command Line Interface)**.
 You choose which you want to do.
 The **APP** sections use the GitHub App and **CLI** will use Terminal and the command line version of git.
 If your role on your team is that of a developer, you should definitely learn CLI!
 Designers, feel free to do whichever you are more interested in!

 ## Setup